7 Reasons To Love Beets Even More

-Beets are available year-round, but the best time to buy them is June through October, when they are most tender.
+Beets are available year-round, but the best time to buy them is June through October when they are most tender.
 If homegrown, beets can be stored over the winter in several different ways.
 A crisper in the refrigerator will keep beets just as firm as when they were first lifted from the ground for several months.
-And don’t rule out canned beets; they can be transformed into wonderful dishes.
-Plus they are very inexpensive and store for years.
+And don’t rule out canning your beets; they can be transformed into wonderful dishes.
+Plus, they are very inexpensive and store for years!

 - Separate beet greens from the roots, leaving 1-2 inches of stem still attached to the bulb.